Thailand Title Deeds and Land Titles for Property in Thailand

 The third level of land title is called Nor Sor (3) or certificate of use.
 This is basically the same as Nor Sor (3) Gor (confirmed certificate of use), except not all formalities required for certifying the right to use the land have been performed.
 Therefore, before any change in ownership of this land a public notice of intent must be posted for 30 days before it can be sold, leased or transferred to another party.

 Sor Gor (1)

 Sor Gor (1) is a notification form of possessed land, which shows and maintains the existing rights to the particular land.
-In the 1950’s, the government advised all land proprietors to notify their possession of land to the government using a Sor Gor (1) form.
+In the 1950s, the government advised all land proprietors to notify their possession of land to the government using a Sor Gor (1) form.
 After it was proven that such a proprietor had possessed and used the benefit of the land legally, the government would then issue Nor Sor (3) as evidence.
-This right will be protected by the law and can be used as evidence in any dispute with a private individual or the government.
+For property in Thailand, this right will be protected by the law and can be used as evidence in any dispute with a private individual or the government.
 While Sor Gor (1) is potentially upgradeable, until then the owner does not have the right to build on this land.

 A condominium comprises title to a private condominium unit, together with co-ownership of common property.
-Due to the fact that condominiums are a special form of property that foreigners can own, many aspects of condominiums are governed by legislation contained in The Condominium Act, which clarifies the law for property developers and provides a degree of “consumer protection” for buyers.
+Due to the fact that condominiums are a special form of property that foreigners can own, many aspects of condominiums are governed by legislation contained in the Thai Condominium Act, which clarifies the law for property developers and provides a degree of “consumer protection” for buyers of property in Thailand.

-Only 49% of the registrable area of a condominium development can be allocated to foreign buyers but this is one of the easiest ways for foreigners to acquire direct property ownership in Thailand, and it is the most clear, straightforward and unambiguous ownership type.
+Only 49% of the registrable area of a condominium development can be allocated to foreign buyers but this is one of the easiest ways for foreigners to acquire direct property ownership in Thailand, and it is the clearest, most straightforward, and unambiguous ownership type.